 The easiest solution is to fill these joints with a self-leveling polyurethane joint sealer/filler.
 These are a 100% solids polyurethane which means that it will not shrink as it cures.
 They are gray in color and applied with a calking gun.

-These type of joint fillers are inexpensive and last for years.
+These type of joint fillers are inexpensive and can last for years.
 They also do an excellent job at sealing the joint from moisture.
 The material is flexible and somewhat spongy feeling after it cures, yet strong enough to drive vehicles over.
+Most are not paintable.

 We personally like SikaFlex SL for these type of projects.
-You can find it at your local home improvement centers for less than $9 for a 10 oz. tube.
-The best deal is the 29 oz. tube for just under $14 but you will need to purchase the larger caulking gun to use it.
-If a home improvement center isn’t nearby, you can also find them here from Amazon.
+You can find it at your local home improvement centers for less than $10 for a 10 oz. tube.
+The best deal is the 29 oz. tube, but you will need to purchase the larger caulking gun to use it.
+If a home improvement center isn’t nearby, you can also find SikaFlex here from Amazon.

 This is a good example of how to fill and expansion joint when using foam backer rod